 Once part of the great Abbey of St Edmund, a major centre of pilgrimage in medieval England, the present day St Edmundsbury Cathedral is situated alongside the award-winning Abbey Gardens.
-It has developed from the parish church of St James into the inspiring building it is today, with the iconic Millennium Tower dominating the skyline of the town.
-Visitors can enjoy the enlarged church with its three new chapels, new tower and vaulted ceiling, Treasury, cloisters, the Cathedral Shop and a wonderful cafe/restaurant, known as the Refectory.
+It has developed from the parish church of St James into Suffolk’s Cathedral, where all are welcome

-Throughout the year there are art exhibitions, organ recitals and special events and in the summer months Guided Tours led by knowledgeable volunteer guides.
+Throughout the year there are art exhibitions, organ recitals and special events.
+Seasonal Guided Tours and Tower Tours led by knowledgeable volunteer guides are also available.

 We offer all who come to St Edmundsbury Cathedral a very warm welcome.

 To see all of our current events, click here.

 Latest news from St Edmundsbury Cathedral

 It’s beginning to look a lot like … Cathedral Christmas Markets Announced and More You

 In this season of All Souls and Remembrance, our response as a Christian community is to bring

 All creatures great and small are invited to St Albans Cathedral this Sunday – for the

 All creatures great and small and the role they play in our lives and our wellbeing will be